mapkts/owlzone/_posts/2020-06-02-notes-on-technical-writing.md

 ## Punctuation

 This section discusses proper usages of punctuation marks.
-Here's the guideline:
+TL;DR:

 * Insert a comma wherever a reader would naturally pause somewhere within a sentence.
 * Use a period rather than a comma to separate two independent thoughts.
 * Use a semicolon rather than a period to unite highly related thoughts.
 Note that the thoughts preceding and following the semicolon must each be grammatically complete.
 * Use em-dash to represent a longer pause than a comma.
 Be aware em-dashes are compelling punctuation marks, rich with possibilities.
 * Use parentheses to hold minor points and digressions.
 Parentheses inform readers that the enclosed text isn't critical.

 The rules regarding periods and parentheses have tripped up many a writer.
 Here are the standards: